ruitaiS/theNkeylist/README.md

 `params.encrypt_overwrite=True`

-`encrypt.py -f` creates a new file with the same filename but using the encrypted filetype (`.enc` by default, see below).
+`encrypt.py -f` creates a new file with the same filename but with the encrypted filetype.
 This parameter specifies whether to overwrite existing files during this process.

 `params.decrypt_overwrite=True`

-`decrypt.py -f` creates a new file with the same filename but using the decrypted filetype (`.dec` by default, see below).
+`decrypt.py -f` creates a new file with the same filename but with the decrypted filetype.
 This parameter specifies whether to overwrite existing files during this process.

 `params.save_encrypted_msg=False`